-I’m Aoife Earls and I’m a naturopathic doctor practicing in Oakville, Ontario, with additional licensing in pharmaceutical prescriptions with the College of Naturopaths of Ontario.
+I’m Aoife Earls and I’m a naturopathic doctor practicing in Ontario, Canada with additional licensing in pharmaceutical prescriptions with the College of Naturopaths of Ontario.
 My undergraduate training is in psychology and biology.
 I continued onto a Masters of Science, exploring the brain, immune system, and hormones in experimental models of lupus in a discipline known as PNI (psychoneuroimmunology).
-Phew!

 What led me to naturopathic medicine was actually a form of eczema caused by celiac disease.
 I was looking for answers, and started exploring alternative forms of health care to treat myself.
 The rest is history.